 Reports - U.S. Department of Housing and Urban Development (HUD)

-- 2014 Consolidated Annual Performance and Evaluation Report (CAPER)
+- 2018 Consolidated Annual Performance and Evaluation Report (CAPER) (PDF)

 In 1994, federal regulations, which cover the planning and application aspects of four federal programs of the U.S. Department of Housing and Urban Development (HUD) were revised to require the consolidated planning and submission of applications and reports.
 Previously, each of the programs involved separate preparation, application, public reviews, and input processes at the local level.
 The Consolidated Plan is now a requirement that combines the broad planning requirements of the National Affordable Housing Act of 1990 with the annual applications and reporting for the HUD programs that are administered locally.
 The City of Danville administers two of the four programs: Community Development Block Grant (CDBG) and HOME Investment Partnership (HOME).